dblock/code.dblock.org/_posts/2010/2010-11-10-ibm-cognos-bi-generic-xslt-normalization-for-table-data.markdown

 </DataSet>
 {% endhighlight %}

 If we need to transform this data further, we now have a stable format to work with.
-The order of columns in the report may change, but we won’t have to rewrite the XSLT again.
+The order of columns in the report may change, but we won't have to rewrite the XSLT again.